What Vendor Coordination Is & Why You Need Help With It

 What is Vendor Coordination?

 Vendor coordination in architecture involves collaborating with suppliers to ensure their products and services align with a project’s design specifications.
-It includes researching and sourcing vendors, requesting and evaluating quotes, assessing capabilities, negotiating contracts, making payments and ensuring everything goes as planned.
+This includes researching and sourcing vendors, requesting and evaluating quotes, assessing capabilities, negotiating contracts, managing payments and ensuring execution aligns with the plan.

 Benefits of Vendor Coordination

-While many assume vendor coordination is about negotiating the best prices, that's only a small part of the process.
+Vendor coordination is often assumed to be about negotiating the lowest price, but that’s only a small part of the process.
 Effective vendor coordination is about increasing overall efficiencies throughout a project.
-Overall, it is usually best to select a vendor or product based on qualifications and quality, instead of price.

 How Does Vendor Coordination Work?

 Depending on the nature and size of a project, vendor coordination typically takes place when construction starts to help provide a total cost estimate.
-Basically, every product that will go into your building, and the services to support those products, requires vendor coordination.
-Below are the key steps.
+Nearly every product and supporting service introduced into a building requires some level of coordination.

 1. Identifying and Selecting Vendors